SrikantShubam/Road-Accident-Class-severity-classification/README.md

 🧭 **Problem Statement:** The target feature is **Accident\_severity** which is a multi-class variable.

 ## 📈  Deployment
- You can find a live deployment of the model on Heroku at this link: [http://roadseverity.pythonanywhere.com/](http://roadseverity.pythonanywhere.com/)
+ You can find a live deployment of the model on pythonanywhere at this link: [http://roadseverity.pythonanywhere.com/](http://roadseverity.pythonanywhere.com/)

 ##  🛠️	Project Structure